fac-14/Team-Rocket-PokeGIF/README.md

 ## How do i make pokemons?

 1. Clone this repo
-2. Create an `api.js` file within the workspace
+2. Open the `api.js` file within the workspace
 3. Then plop your own Giphy key into a `giphyApiKey` variable in your `api.js`.
 We're a secure bunch! **NOTE: Remember to make your API key a string!!!**
 4. Get crack-a-lacking by opening `index.html` in a live server.